Who can invest in Icehouse Ventures funds?

 What companies do Icehouse Ventures invest in?

-We invest in Kiwi founders, with unique insights, building global companies.
-We invest at the earliest stages in a company's journey through to Series-D, and have no specific markets or verticals that we do or don't invest in.
+We invest in Kiwi founders with unique insights, building global companies.
+We invest at the earliest stages in a company's journey through to Series-D, and have no specific markets or verticals that we do or don't invest in (other than those in conflict with the exclusions in our Responsible Investing Policy).

 What happens to distributions from successful investments?